Restoring Reason and Civility in Public Spaces

 We are a people on edge.
 Insignificant interactions can explode into furious arguments or anxious avoidance of the very issues we need to resolve.

-Too many people are “losing it” and the question has become how to stay calm ourselves and calm those too agitated to discuss and solve problems with common sense and mutual respect.
+Too many people are “losing it” and the question has become how to stay calm ourselves and calm people too agitated to discuss and solve problems with common sense and mutual respect.

 Few are more impacted by our national volatility than frontline workers, those who encounter and negotiate day to day with people requiring assistance, service or goods from public and private institutions.

-We know that police, firefighters and EMTs routinely encounter enraged, panicked or irrational people.
+We know that police, firefighters and EMTs routinely encounter angry, panicked or irrational people.

-Often overlooked are workers who, as a condition of employment, are expected to calm and placate individuals reacting with unreasonable anger or distress because of delay or denial of what they need.
+Often overlooked are workers who, as a condition of employment, are expected to calm and placate individuals reacting with unreasonable anger or distress because of delay or denial of what they want.

-Highly charged frontline encounters occur in countless settings: the complaint desk in big box stores, the sign-in desk in hospital emergency rooms and the waitng lines in motor vehicles offices.
-Working remotely is no protection.
-Telephone hotline and customer service workers also endure verbal abuse from angry callers.
+Highly charged frontline encounters occur in countless settings: the complaint desk in big box stores, the sign-in desk in hospital emergency rooms and the waitng line in motor vehicles offices.
+Working remotely is no protection either.
+Telephone hotline and customer service telephone workers also endure verbal abuse from upset callers.

 It’s not just individual workers who suffer.
 So do coworkers, supervisors and bystanders.